-By now, each agency should have submitted a return to work plan for their agency to the Governor's Office and DHR.
+Each agency is responsible to have a Return to Work (or Remain at Work for those agencies whose physical operations did not change as a result of the pandemic) plan that is up-to-date with current guidance from the Governor, DHR, CDC and local health districts.
+These plans must be submitted to the Governor's Office and DHR as updates are made.
 As the ongoing response to the COVID-19 pandemic continues, agencies should work with DHR to modify and update their plan in accordance with new guidance issued.